Trait opentelemetry::trace::Tracer

 Self::Span: Send + Sync + 'static { ... }

-Expand description
+}Expand description

-Interface for constructing Span
+Interface for constructing Spans.

-by way of the Tracer
+by way of the Tracer.

-which support transferring span context across
+configured with Propagators which support transferring span context across

 process boundaries.

-s are generally expected to be used as singletons.
+Tracers are generally expected to be used as singletons.
 Implementations

 SHOULD provide a single global default Tracer.

-Some applications may require multiple Tracer
+Some applications may require multiple Tracer instances, e.g. to create

-s on behalf of other applications.
+Spans on behalf of other applications.
 Implementations MAY provide a

 global registry of Tracers for such applications.

-SHOULD allow end users to configure other tracing components
+The Tracer SHOULD allow end users to configure other tracing components

-s are passed across process boundaries, including the
+that control how Spans are passed across process boundaries, including the

-binary and text format Propagator
+binary and text format Propagators used to serialize Spans created by

-the Tracer
+the Tracer.

 In Synchronous Code